In late 2020, Tesla released the next generation of the company’s full self-driving software called FSD Beta.

 Having said that, FSD Beta 10.69 is still far from a level 5 fully autonomous solution and the software still needs a lot of work to make it fully self-driving.

 One significant area the current iteration of FSD Beta could improve is on the highways.
 This improvement has less to do with functionality but rather with the fundamental software architecture the vehicle uses to navigate highways.

 So what do you think?
-Excited about all the improvements coming with FSD Beta V11?
-Also, how long do you think it will take Tesla to make FSD a fully self-driving system?
+Excited that Tesla has finally released FSD Beta V.11 to the wider public?
+Also, what do you think about all the improvements coming with FSD Beta V11?
 Let me know your thoughts in the comments below.

 Tinsae Aregay has been following Tesla and The evolution of the EV space on a daily basis for several years.
 He covers everything about Tesla from the cars to Elon Musk, the energy business, and autonomy.
 Follow Tinsae on Twitter at @TinsaeAregay for daily Tesla news.